zackees/zcmds/README.md

 TODO: Add a cleanup function to undo this.

 # Release Notes
+  * 1.4.30: Fix error in diskaudit when no files found in protected dir.
   * 1.4.29: Fix img2webp.
   * 1.4.28: Bug fix
   * 1.4.27: askai now has `--fast`